-- 3. Execute the DE algorithm.

-- 5. Until a sufficient part of the dataset is covered or a maximum number or iterations is performed.

-- 6. Merge the resulting d-ranges

-- 7. Report the final clusters.
+Construct a data structure for the storing of the data.Set the parameter a of WDF function.RepeatExecute the DE algorithm.Until a sufficient part of the dataset is covered or a maximum number or iterations is performed.
+Merge the resulting d-ranges Report the final clusters.

-4 Presentation of Experimental Results
+4 Experimental Results

-The applicability of the proposed algorithm is evaluated using four different datasets.
-The first one is the two dimensional dataset $Dset_1$ demonstrated in Fig. 1.
-This is an easy to handle dataset, and is used to provide a visual inspection of the clustering result provided by the algorithm.
-Note that in all the experiments reported in this section the population was set to 20 individuals, and a maximum of 200 epochs was allowed.
-The parameters μ and p of DE were set to 0.6, and 0.8, respectively, in all experiments.
-Moreover if the d-ranges of best individual discovered contained more than 90% of the total points DE execution terminated.
-The application of the DEUC algorithm over the $Dset_1$ dataset with the parameter a obtaining the values 1, 2, 5, 10 is exhibited in Fig. 4.
+To demonstrate the applicability of the proposed approach we firstly employ $Dset_1$, exhibited in Fig. 1, which is two dimensional and allows the visual inspection of the results.
+Note that in all the experiments reported in this section the population size was set to 20 individuals, and a maximum of 200 epochs was allowed.
+The DE parameters μ and pwere set to 0.6, and 0.8, respectively, in all experiments.
+Moreover, if the d-ranges of the best individual discovered contain more than 90% of the total points the execution of DE terminates.
+The application of the DEUC algorithm over the $Dset_1$ dataset with the parameter a obtaining values 1, 2, 5, 10 is exhibited in Fig. 4.
 These results were obtained, by stopping the iterative executions of DE when more than 90% of the dataset was covered.
 Each individual encoded the center of five d-ranges.
-Comparing the clustering result, with the 3D-plots of the WDF function in Fig. 2, it is obvious DEUC is able to detect the extrema of WDF and form a clustering result that is on accordance with the form of WDF.
-The colors in the plots exhibit the different cluster label of the points that were assigned with respect to the closest d-range under the Euclidean metric.
-It is obvious that DEUC is able to provide visually optimal clustering results when a ranges from 1 to 5.
-On the other hand, when a is too large the adjacent clusters are merged to a single cluster by the merging procedure.
+Comparing the clustering result, with the 3D-plots of the WDF function in